In this episode Byron and Nick talk about human consciousness, superintelligence, agi, and the future of jobs and more.

-So there’s great excitement of course in the progress that’s made in recent years in machine learning, with deep learning and reinforcement learning.
-I think the jury’s still out whether- Basically we have most of the fundamental building blocks, and maybe we just need some clever ways of combining what we have and build things on top of them, or whether there will have to be deep other conceptual breakthroughs.
+So there’s great excitement, of course, in the progress that’s been made in recent years in machine learning, with deep learning and reinforcement learning.
+I think the jury’s still out as to whether… Basically, we have most of the fundamental building blocks, and maybe we just need some clever ways of combining what we have, and build things on top of them—or whether there will have to be other deep conceptual breakthroughs.
 That is hard to anticipate.

 We did some opinion surveys of world-leading machine learning experts a couple of years ago.
-And one of the questions we asked was, by which year do you think there is a 50% probability that we will have high level or human level machine intelligence, defined as AI that can do everything that humans can do?
+And one of the questions we asked was: By which year do you think there is a fifty percent probability that we will have high-level or human-level machine intelligence—defined as, AI that can do everything that humans can do?
 And the median answer to that was 2040 or 2050, depending on which group of experts we asked.
 Now, these are subjective opinions of course.

 The goal is full unemployment.
 Ultimately what you want are systems that can do everything that humans can do so that we don’t have to do it.

 I think that that will create two challenges.
 One is the economic challenge of, how do people have a livelihood.
 Right now a lot of people are dependent on wage income, and so they would need some other source of income instead, either from capital or from social redistribution.
 And fortunately I think that in that kind of scenario, where AI really achieves intelligence, it’s going to create a tremendous economic boom.

 And so the overall size of the pie would grow enormously.
 So it should be relatively feasible, given political will, to—even by redistributing a small part of that, through universal basic income or other means—to make sure that everybody could have high levels of prosperity.